StuartJMc/Udacity-Data-Science-Project-2/README.md

 The messages in the Figure 8 dataset have been labelled into 36 categories, to make it easier to quickly determine the message's relevance to the disaster response processionals.
 Using these pre-labelled messages, a classifier can be trained that will automatically sort messages into categories relevent to disaster response professionals.

 This classifier can be used in a a web app, to allow emergency workers to input messages and quickly get classifications.
-**Aim:** To analyze labelled message data from FigureEight and produce an API for classifying messages into disaster response categories.
+This will aid in reducing the time spent reviewing messages.

 ## Instructions:
 Follow instructions to intiate database, train model and launch web app